Skip to content

 • High-level helpers: createCatalogueFetcher, createNavigationFetcher, createProductHydrater, createOrderFetcher, createOrderManager, createCustomerManager, createCustomerGroupManager, createSubscriptionContractManager, createCartManager

-• Utilities: createSignatureVerifier, createBinaryFileManager, pricesForUsageOnTier, request profiling
+• Utilities: createSignatureVerifier, createPluginPayloadDecrypter, createBinaryFileManager, pricesForUsageOnTier, request profiling

 • Build GraphQL with objects using json-to-graphql-query (see section below)